saitgurdag/Road-Surface-Damage-Detection-System/README.md

 The datasets were prepared by examining the following studies:

-RDD2020: An Image Dataset for Smartphone-based Road Damage Detection and Classification[1] Road surface detection and differentiation considering surface damages [2] Detecting potholes using simple image processing techniques and real-world footage [3] A Comparison of Low-Cost Monocular Vision Techniques for Pothole Distance Estimation [4]
+<br>RDD2020: An Image Dataset for Smartphone-based Road Damage Detection and Classification[1]
+<br>Road surface detection and differentiation considering surface damages [2]
+<br>Detecting potholes using simple image processing techniques and real-world footage [3]
+<br>A Comparison of Low-Cost Monocular Vision Techniques for Pothole Distance Estimation [4]

 ```sh
  https://app.roboflow.com/ds/WcKTZGNMLH?key=5P7rZneRe4